 The full group gets together in the morning and afternoon for moderated discussions and exercises.
 The moderators are experts at making everyone feel safe and supported.
 There is no pressure from anyone about anything.
 Every participant is encouraged and trusted to know how much they are willing to share.

-The group is also broken down into smaller groups of 4-5 people who meet and talk a couple times a day.
+The group is also broken down into smaller groups of 4-5 people who meet a couple of times a day.
 Each small group is moderated by two members of the therapist staff.
-(I believe the therapist are also survivors.)
+(I believe all the therapists are also survivors.)
 They are the very best of the best in this field and many of them are widely recognized as such.
-The level of professionalism, empathy and compassion is a huge part of what makes these weekends so successful.
+The level of professionalism, empathy, and compassion is a huge part of what makes these weekends so successful.

 A key focus of the Level 1 workshop is learning how to tell your story.
 It’s challenging but extremely rewarding.
-In the small groups we spend time with exercises designed to help us get to know each other and to feel safe in this small group.
-We practicing listening as much as we practice talking.
+In the small groups, we spend time with exercises designed to help us get to know each other and to feel safe.
+We practiced listening as much as we practiced talking.

 There’s a wide variety of experiences among survivors and everybody’s story isn’t the same.
-The ages at which we were abused and the ways in which we were abused varied widely.
+The ages at which we were abused and how we were abused varied widely.
 But we don’t compare, measure or minimize anyone’s experiences.
 One of the ways I felt most changed by the weekend was in how I felt seen and accepted when I let my guard down and allowed myself to be vulnerable in front of other men.